 But on that list, Louis CK is #4 and Bill Cosby is #8 and that’s all I will say.
 Also, the ratio of women to men on the list is preposterous as well.

-So I decided to make my own list, assuming that I like most of who is on the Rolling Stones list.
+So I made a list, assuming that I like most of who is on the Rolling Stones’ list.